Trump Signed 96 Laws In 2017. Here Is What They Do And How They Measure Up

 Political scientists say a far better — though more subjective — measure is significance, because not all bills are created equal.
 For instance, "S 810: A bill to facilitate construction of a bridge on certain property in Christian County, Missouri, and for other purposes" isn't in the same realm of significance as "HR 3364: Countering America's Adversaries Through Sanctions Act."

 NPR analyzed all 96 laws signed by Trump this year, categorizing them.
-More than three dozen modify or extend existing law; 16 repeal rules and regulations using a process known as the Congressional Review Act; a dozen commemorate or honor people and organizations by doing things like renaming federal buildings; and seven provide temporary government funding or one-time disaster relief funds.
+More than three dozen modify or extend existing law; 16 repeal rules and regulations using a process known as the Congressional Review Act; a dozen commemorate or honor people and organizations such as by renaming federal buildings; and seven provide temporary government funding or one-time disaster relief funds.

 "This tax bill is a big deal," said John Frendreis, professor of political science at Loyola University Chicago.
 "But I don't think anybody would regard anything else that has come down the line as a significant legislative achievement."